ltruncel/Facebook_60daysofudacity/README.md

 2. Learned about various GPU servers: https://medium.com/@rupak.thakur/aws-vs-paperspace-vs-floydhub-choosing-your-cloud-gpu-partner-350150606b39
 3. Signed up for Hackermoon
 4. Completed Lesson 5: Introducing Local and Global Differential Privacy
-5. I’d like to encourage my study buddies @sa @ @ @  - you all inspired me to keep going every day.
-Thank you!